flowd-org/flowd/docs/serve-mode.md

 - `export:read`

 The development mode uses a fixed token (`dev-token`) with broad scopes.
-In a real deployment you generate and sign tokens yourself, then configure flowd to verify them.
+In a real deployment you generate and sign tokens yourself, then configure flwd to verify them.

 ## Working with sources